olivia-mauger/tutorials/docs/source/flow-control.rst

 **One Final Note**

 Technically, if an ``if`` statement is followed by a single line of code, braces are not needed.
-However, it is good programming practice to *always* do so, as it can lead to some unintended output.
+However, this can lead to some unintended output if you are not careful.
 See below:

 .. code-block:: shadow